 August/September are wild blueberry harvesting season!
 It's a short, sporadic season so get them while you can!
-We’ve had organic blueberries (half-pint) available as an add-on for several weeks, but wild blueberries are in another league entirely.
+We have organic blueberries (half-pint) available as an add-on almost year-round, but wild blueberries are in another league entirely.

 Don't need any convincing?
-Read more and order now!
+Order now!
+Tuesday customers order here!

 how are Wild Blueberries Different?